 Finding a place to park the car is no easy task, as parking near the beach is scarce.
 The North End in Virginia Beach is notorious for having a very limited amount of parking, for both visitors and property owners.
 While tourism is vital to the local economy, the rights of waterfront property owners must also be protected.
 Property owners with lots near the beach paid a hefty premium to live near the water.
 They have a vested interest in preserving and maintaining their parking rights so that they too can enjoy the beach and their property.

-The First Question: Is the Parking Spot on Private Property or Public Property
+Are My Beachfront Parking Spots on Private Property or Public Property?

 Each property owner’s rights are fact-specific and depend on the owner’s parcel and accompanying parking.
 A property owner’s deed, recorded with the City of Virginia Beach, ultimately governs how much land is owned.
 However, in the absence of a deed, the VBgov City Map can be used to give a rough estimate of the property boundaries.